wkumler/FalkorTargets/README.md

  - Outputs stan_assignments.csv, a cleaned version of falkor_stans.csv annotated with feature numbers

 stan_vis.Rmd: An Rmarkdown document used to visualize the peaks and manually check their annotations
- - Requires stan_assignments.csv and stans_data.rds
+ - Requires stan_assignments.csv and stan_data.rds
  - Outputs stan_vis.html, a knit document with plotted EICs and metadata.

-stans_data_maker.R: Creates stans_data.rds by opening each MS file, extracting relevant data, and formatting.
+stan_data_maker.R: Creates stan_data.rds by opening each MS file, extracting relevant data, and formatting.
 Shouldn't need to be run and will break if run not on Will's computer.
 Fix the file paths to point to the correct files if you'd like to use this